 Amplifying DEIB efforts for both employees and members

-This blog is part four of a four-part series on creating, encouraging, and maintaining more diversity, equity, inclusion, and belonging (DEIB) in the workplace.
-It discusses what steps companies, managers, and employees can take to amplify these discussions.
+This blog is part of a 4-part series on creating DEIB in the workplace, talking about diversity among colleagues, and what sorts of initiatives companies, managers, and employees can take to amplify those discussions.
 You can read the previous three DEIB blog posts here.

-Lauren Collins is a Capital One Behavioral Health Program Coordinator, as well as the Diversity, Equity, Inclusion, and Belonging Program Manager at Premise Health (Sonic Boom’s parent company).
-She’s a licensed clinical social worker and a certified Daring Way facilitator.
-We caught up with Lauren to learn how to integrate more DEIB programs and dialogue into any work environment.
+Lauren Collins is the Diversity, Equity, Inclusion, and Belonging Director at Premise Health.
+She’s a licensed clinical social worker and a certified Daring Way facilitator, which is based on the research of Dr. Brené Brown.
+Sonic Boom Wellness is a Premise Health company — we caught up with Lauren to ask her many questions about how to integrate more DEIB programs and dialogue into any work environment.

 Sonic Boom Wellness: Can you speak to the initiatives that Premise Health is taking to increase DEIB conversations?